 Some natural gas utilities have a ratchet on consumption.
 The charge in the rate schedule is based on a percent (e.g., 40 percent) of the highest month’s consumption in the past 11 months.
 This type of rate schedule is typically reserved for large commercial users and is designed for facilities with a relatively even annual load.
 If, for example, a facility uses 20,000 therms during the coldest winter month, this usage sets the charge for the next 11 months.
-During the summer months, the boilers are turned off and gas is used only for some kitchen equipment and domestic hot water heaters.
+During the summer months, the boilers are turned off and gas is used only for some kitchen equipment and domestic water heaters.
 The consumption may drop to 2,000 therms for a month.
-However, because of the 40 percent ratchet clause on the rate schedule, the facility is charged for 8,000 therms (40 percent of 20,000).
+But because of the 40 percent ratchet clause, the facility is charged for 8,000 therms (40 percent of 20,000).
 Study rate schedules and your gas-use profiles closely to determine which rate schedule is best for each facility.

-Firm versus interruptible
+Firm versus Interruptible

 The price for interruptible gas is typically 15 to 30 percent less than for firm gas, depending on the volumes used and the utility.
 Facilities that have, or can add, a back-up source of fuel (such as oil or propane) should consider buying interruptible gas.
 In the Northwest, gas interruptions have been rare.
 However, if you are on an interruptible rate and are notified of a curtailment, but you cannot comply because your back-up systems are not working, you will pay a penalty as specified in the rate schedule.

 Fuel oil is typically sold in gallons.
 The two most common types of oil sold are No. 2, or diesel, which is a light oil, and No. 6, or bunker C, which is a heavy residual oil.
-The bunker C oil typically requires a heater to keep the viscosity low in the storage tank.
+Bunker C oil typically requires a heater to keep the viscosity low in the storage tank.
 Boilers that use the heavy oil usually have a second heater (electric) at the burner to further heat the oil before combustion.

 Because oil is sold by individual dealers, the price can vary.
 Usually, the larger the volume purchased, the lower the price per gallon.
 For customers with large tanks (more than 10,000 gallons), the price reduction can be significant.

-To track oil consumption, have a facility operator or maintenance worker check the level of the tank at least weekly, at about the same time each day, and record the level.
+Have a facility operator or maintenance worker check the level of the tank at least weekly, at about the same time each day, and record the level.
 This will allow you to profile consumption and recognize problems as they occur.

 Water and Sewer

 If your facilities are connected to a municipal wastewater system, sewer charges are usually based on the water consumption read from the meter because this water will end up in the sewer.
-Sewer rates can vary greatly depending on the type of wastewater treatment provided, and can be four times higher than the water charge.
+Sewer rates can vary greatly depending on the type of wastewater treatment provided, and can be several times higher than the water charge.